 I need a Goopie in my life!

 There are now six locations, and different members of the founding family run the restaurants.
 I read somewhere that they sell 10,000 hot dogs a day, which is a ridiculous amount.

-We ordered one of their regular dogs with Chili, Mustard & Onion along with a King Hot Dog (all-beef jumbo dog), same toppings.
+We ordered one of their regular dogs with chili, mustard & onion along with a King Hot Dog (all-beef jumbo dog), same toppings.
 The Chili Mac was an afterthought while we were paying for the two dogs.

-Gun to the head I’d say the King Hot Dog is the way to go.
+If you can only choose one, I’d say the King Hot Dog is the way to go.
 I’ve got nothing against their regular dog, but I’m an all-beef hot dog kind of guy at the end of the day.

-The Chili Mac is very similar to that of the Cincinnati-style chili popularized regionally by Skyline Chili.
+The chili mac is very similar to that of the Cincinnati-style Chili popularized regionally by Skyline Chili.
 I’m a big-time lover of that type of chili, which means you didn’t hear one complaint out of me.

 We were only in Toledo for a few hours, but I hope to come back for the Green Lantern and a few other promising spots.